-Tree removal is the selective clearing of entire trees and brush at ground level, where otherwise an unacceptable risk of interference with the electrical conductors would likely occur.
+Tree removal is the selective clearing of entire trees and brush at ground level.
 Contractors will consult their Xcel Energy Vegetation Management representative for specific removal criteria for the area in which they are working.
+Please see "Supplemental Guidelines" document for appropriate operating area.